denodell/denodell/README.md

 # 👋 Hi, I’m Den Odell

 **Frontend & Fullstack Architect · Author · Developer**
-Built frontends used by millions.
+Built web apps used by millions.
 Wrote the books that teach others how.

 ---